gfngfn/open-group.el/README.md

 ```

 on it.
-After that, type `M-x open-group` on Emacs, and you can open three files at one time.
+After that, type `M-x open-group` on Emacs and input `path/to` as an argument.
+Then you can open three files at one time.